mightymaxworks/pickleplus/replit.md

 User wants to ensure the `PICKLE_PLUS_ALGORITHM_DOCUMENT.md` is the single source of truth for points allocation.
 User wants System B (3 points win, 1 point loss) to be standardized across all components.
 User wants UDF best practices to be enforced via `UNIFIED_DEVELOPMENT_FRAMEWORK_BEST_PRACTICES.md`.
+User wants UDF rules to be generic and broadly applicable, not narrow or case-specific.
 User wants component consolidation and alignment to the single algorithm reference.
 User wants systematic prevention of algorithm calculation errors through official utilities and validation.
 User wants all point calculations to use `shared/utils/algorithmValidation.ts` and `shared/utils/matchPointsCalculator.ts`.